Man convicted in Charlottesville attack plans to change plea

-CHARLOTTESVILLE, Va. — A man convicted in a deadly car attack on a crowd of counterprotesters at a white nationalist rally in Virginia is expected to change his plea to federal hate crime charges.
+CHARLOTTESVILLE, Va. — A man convicted in a deadly car attack on a crowd of counterprotesters at a white nationalist rally in Virginia is expected to change his plea to federal hate crime charges Wednesday.

 James Alex Fields Jr., of Maumee, Ohio, was convicted in state court in December in the death of anti-racism activist Heather Heyer and for injuring dozens more.

-An online court docket updated late Tuesday says Fields is scheduled to appear in U.S. District Court in Charlottesville on Wednesday for a change-of-plea hearing.
-Fields pleaded not guilty to 30 federal hate crime charges in July.
+Fields separately pleaded not guilty to 30 federal hate crime charges in July.
+An online court docket updated late Tuesday says Fields is scheduled to appear in U.S. District Court in Charlottesville Wednesday for a change-of-plea hearing.

 One of the charges carries the death penalty, although prosecutors had not yet announced whether they planned to seek that punishment.

-A spokesman for U.S. Attorney Thomas Cullen did not immediately respond to a request for comment.
+It’s unclear what Fields’ change of plea will include.
+A spokesman for U.S. Attorney Thomas Cullen said prosecutors would have no comment until after Wednesday’s hearing.
+Attorneys for Fields did not immediately respond to requests for comment.

+The “Unite the Right” rally on Aug.
+12, 2017, drew hundreds of white nationalists to Charlottesville to protest the planned removal of a statue of Confederate Gen. Robert E. Lee.
+Hundreds more turned out to protest against the white nationalists.

+The car attack came after violent brawling between the two sides prompted police to disband the crowds.

 Copyright 2019 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.